Research Assistant Professor

 Research Assistant Professor Shauna Rienks has been a Research Analyst at the Butler Institute for Families since January 2013.
 The Butler Institute seeks to enhance the well-being of children, youth and families through child welfare research, professional development and organizational capacity building.

-Reinks earned her MA and PhD at University of Denver in developmental psychology with a specialization in quantitative methods.
+Rienks earned her MA and PhD at University of Denver in developmental psychology with a specialization in quantitative research methods.
 Prior to joining Butler, she worked as researcher on a federally-funded, randomized, controlled trial evaluating an intervention designed to help couples with low incomes improve communication, problem solving, coping and parenting skills.
-Rienks is a skillful researcher with experience in project management, research design, measurement, curriculum development, grant writing, consulting and analyses with complex longitudinal datasets.